 The Biodiversity Crisis

-What is the biodiversity crisis?
-For a start biodiversity generally refers to the variety and variability of life on Earth.
-Biologists most often define biodiversity as the “totality of genes, species, and ecosystems of a region”.
+So, what exactly is the biodiversity crisis?
+Simply put, biodiversity encompasses the variety and variability of life on Earth.
+Biologists commonly define it as the “totality of genes, species, and ecosystems within a given region.”

 There’s a big issue with our global (or Earth) biodiversity: we’re losing it at an unprecedented rate (100-1000 more than what’s known as the background rate).
 For years the Living Planet Index work group has been measuring biodiversity worldwide.
 Evidence is accumulating that previously revealed loss trends were under-estimations and are actually accelerating.
 The last 2016 report revealed that global populations of fish, birds, mammals, amphibians, and reptiles declined by 58 per cent in the past 40 years.
 It warned that we could witness a two-thirds decline in the half-century from 1970 to 2020 if no action is taken.
 It is important to note that the report not only shows good science (on this account I am commenting as a statistician), it also outlines solutions.
 Sadly and maybe as expected, the focus of the media was largely on the dramatic numbers which were often shoved in our face without any context.
 Quite a few in the press also omitted to raise attention to the solutions.
 Consequently, this scared out the public, more than it fostered a sense of responsibility to act, and the hope that we can do something.
 It’s quite pointless to overreact, acting now instead would do.
 Read the current report: the scale of the challenge is big for sure but there are solutions.
 We just have to want to implement them.